sebastiandres/quarto_slides_template/README.md

 The html presentation can be displayed directly from github, if you set the repo as a github page.
 You will need to set embed-resourses to true so the html page for the slides is self-contained and does not break any weird local dependency.

-Additional advice: As a presenter, I prefer to use the options toc, controls, menu and slide number as false to avoid visual distractions.
+Additional advice: As a presenter, I prefer to deactivate the options toc, controls, menu and slide number (value false) to avoid visual distractions.
 While sharing the presentation slides, I prefer to set them as true to facilitate the exploration of the slides (as the speaker won't be able to explain).

 ## Presenting
 Press "S" key to show speaker notes.
 They should be a new, separate tab on your browser.